creativewave/markdown-api/README.md

 ## Configuration

-An optional configuration file can be used to define default values for all command options values, except the `--name, -n` option which is required to update or remove a resource entry.
+An optional configuration file named `api.config.js` can be used to define default values for all command options values, except the `--name, -n` and `--type, -t` options which are required to update or remove a resource entry.

 The path to `api.config.js` will be resolved to the directory where the command is run from.
 Each configuration value might be a function returning the expected value.